 Be sure to verify or update your contact and emergency contact in Workday.

 Employees whose jobs allow for telecommuting should do so.

-Regardless of the size of the meeting or event, all non-essential meetings and events should be canceled, rescheduled, or offered virtually until April 30.
+Regardless of the size of the meeting or event, all nonessential meetings and events should be canceled, rescheduled or offered virtually through at least Friday, June 19, 2020.